bixbydevelopers/capsule-samples-collection/user-data-persistence/README.md

 ## Overview

 This is an example Capsule that demonstrates how to save data for each user.
-It persist the user data across conversations by performing CRUD operations on a remote database.
+It allows user data to persist across conversations by performing CRUD operations on a remote database.

 The scenario for this capsule is to allow each user to manage an "army".
 The user data is the army and consists of a single `Boss` Concept and any number of `Minion` Concepts.